 - Responding well to those who have been sexually abused practice guidance (2011)

-- Safeguarding in religious communities practice guidance (2015)
+- Safeguarding joint practice guidance for single congregation Local Ecumenical Partnerships (2015)